- Full Itinerary

 Another area where we traditionally take a pre-breakfast walk, is around a small pond where Little Crake and sometimes Spotted and Baillon’s Crake can be seen very well.
 There are often a few Black-crowned Night-Heron and Squacco Heron to be seen, while Red-rumped Swallow pose on the reed tops where they have spent the night.
 Reed, Sedge, and Great Reed Warblers can certainly be heard, and we will search for Savi’s and possibly River Warbler, as well as Little Bittern.
 This is a magical place for photography in the early morning light.

 Birding this beautiful unspoiled island is not the only thing that will have you wanting to return.
 The setting is stunning, wildflowers and butterflies abound, and the sense of history we find while wandering is magical.

 Accommodation at Kalloni Bay Hotel (B, L, D)

 After some morning birding, we depart the area and head back to Mytilene for international flights out.
 (B)

 Cost of the Journey

-Cost of the journey is $2790 DBL / $3185 SGL, from Mytilene, Greece.
+Cost of the journey (main tour) is $3190 DBL / $3590 SGL, from Mytilene, Greece.
 Tour cost includes all accommodations, meals as specified in the itinerary, professional guide services, other park and program entrance fees and miscellaneous program expenses.